 All in all, integration testing in the project took about 15% of overall testing efforts.

-Integration testing is a complex two-fold testing effort that makes an important part of any more or less complex project.
+Testing the software integrations is a complex set of two-fold testing activities that should be a part of any system testing project.
 It covers component integration within one system and system integration with external systems.
 Integration testing requires an effective strategy based on:

 - Project specifics.
 This is crucial for choosing a testing method (manual or automated).
 For instance, automation doesn’t pay off in projects relying on large sets of changeable data.

 Though real-life examples tend to be more vivid than detailed theoretic explanations, each testing project is different and requires through expert analysis to meet its goals.
 Fueled up by 32 years in software testing and 19 years in QA consulting, ScienceSoft's team can help you decide on the most cost-and time-effective approach to integration testing.